Azees12/Global-API/README.md

 # Global-API

-Global api for all projects
+Global APO for all projects